rossGardiner/ecto-trigger/guides/usage.md

+# Usage

 ## Overview

 Ecto-Trigger comprises a basic [collection of files](https://ross-jg.github.io/ecto-trigger/html/annotated.html).
 Where each file defines a class and command-line interface for independent tasks.
 Below, usage examples are shown for each file.

-For more information on how to organise a dataset for training/evaluation, see [about](about.md).
+For more information on how to organise a dataset for training/evaluation, see the [FAQs](about.md).

 ## [model_loader.py](../model_loader.py)